DNREC provides administrative and technical assistance and support to tax ditch organizations and landowners across the State.

 Maintenance of a tax ditch is determined by the tax ditch organization and the funds available to it.
 For an organization to spend funds it must have active officers.
 Maintenance operations include mowing of the tax ditch right-of-way and removal of beaver dams or accumulated sediments from the channel bottom, commonly referred to as “dipouts.”

-To request this assistance, please fill out the Tax Ditch Assistance Form and provide site plans that:
+To request this assistance, please fill out the Tax Ditch Land Development Project Review Request and provide site plans that:

 Are you a tax ditch landowner?
 You can volunteer to be an officer and help support these valuable systems.
 They cannot work without you.
 You can prioritize maintenance needs, sign-off on any changes, and add running a sub-division of the Delaware government to your resume.